The Sandman (TV series): Casting

-Patton Oswalt, a longtime Sandman fan, was the first actor who was cast in the series; he was cast as the voice of Matthew the Raven the day before The Sandman was pitched to Netflix.
+Patton Oswalt, a longtime Sandman fan, was the first actor to be cast; he was cast as the voice of Matthew the Raven the day before The Sandman was pitched to Netflix.
 In September 2020, Tom Sturridge entered negotiations to portray Dream, after screen testing alongside Tom York and Colin Morgan, while Liam Hemsworth and Dacre Montgomery were under consideration for the role of the Corinthian.
 Gaiman had said he had watched over 1,500 casting auditions for Morpheus and felt Sturridge was right for the role after watching his audition tapes.
 Sturridge had been unfamiliar with the source material but became a devoted fan after he was cast.
-Casting news was kept tightly under wraps and was not publicly released when the first season began filming.
+Casting news was kept under high secrecy and not publicly released until the first season began filming.
 According to Boyd Holbrook, the casting process was long, recalling that he auditioned around January 2020 but did not receive any further information until September.
 In January 2021, Sturridge, Gwendoline Christie, Vivienne Acheampong, Holbrook, Charles Dance, Asim Chaudhry, and Sanjeev Bhaskar were announced to be starring in the series.

-Twelve more cast members were announced in May 2021: Kirby Howell-Baptiste, Mason Alexander Park, Donna Preston, Jenna Coleman, Niamh Walsh, Joely Richardson, David Thewlis, Kyo Ra, Stephen Fry, Razane Jammal, Sandra James Young, and Oswalt.
+Twelve more cast members were announced in May 2021: Kirby, Mason Alexander Park, Donna Preston, Jenna Coleman, Niamh Walsh, Joely Richardson, David Thewlis, Kyo Ra, Stephen Fry, Razane Jammal, Sandra James Young, and Oswalt.
 Park, who was also a fan of the source material, decided to contact Gaiman on Twitter for their role as Desire.
 Gaiman had sent their videos to Heinberg, who both agreed on casting Park.
 The second casting announcement was met with backlash from a section of the Sandman fanbase, with some criticizing the casting of black actors as characters traditionally depicted as white in the comics, such as Howell-Baptiste as Death.
 Mehrul Bari of The Daily Star felt that while the backlash against the casting announcement was clearly "rooted in flagrant phobias", some of the casting choices seemed like "stunt casting" that continued tokenism in Netflix productions and comic book adaptations.
 For example, Bari noted that aside from Death, the rest of the Endless, including Dream, were still played by white actors.
 Gaiman dismissed the fan backlash and defended both Baptiste's casting as Death and Park's casting as Desire, with the latter being depicted as androgynous in the comics.

+In May 2024, it was announced that Adrian Lester, Esmé Creed-Miles, and Barry Sloane will respectively play the roles of Destiny, Delirium, and Destruction in the show's second season.
+In July 2024, it was reported that Ruairi O'Connor, Freddie Fox, Clive Russell, Laurence O'Fuarain, Ann Skelly, Douglas Booth, Jack Gleeson, Indya Moore, and Steve Coogan were cast as Orpheus, Loki, Odin, Thor, Nuala, Cluracan, Puck, Wanda, and Barnabas separately for the second season.